-Permission granted to reproduce all or part of this document provided that Thinkage's copyright notice is included in the reproduction.

-No money may be charged for such reproductions except to recover all or part of the cost of reproduction.
+Permission granted to reproduce and/or translate all or part of this document provided that Thinkage's copyright notice is included in the result.
+No money may be charged for such documentation except to recover all or part of the cost of reproduction and/or translation.